 Inside Wes stopped to talk to David, another member of their JROTC class.
 Seeing Trevor, David reached out for a handshake and pulled him in for a bro hug, shaking one hand while reaching around and patting him on the back with the other.
 Male bonding complete, Trevor retrieved his beer from the table he’d wisely set it on.

 Hearing a female voice behind him say his name Trevor turned to see Lydia Williams smiling at him as if she was glad to see him.
 He found this to be somewhat ironic as he had been invisible to her throughout high school.
 After a few words of small talk, they smiled awkwardly at each other and Lydia moved on.
 Trevor looked at Wes and David with raised eyebrows.
 They both shrugged and turned to watch her walk away.

 Before they could get back to their conversation, another female voice caught their attention.

 “Hi, David, Wesley, how are you guys?”

 Trevor looked up to see who had spoken and couldn’t quite believe it.
 He hadn’t known she would be there.
 His heart skipped a beat as he realized how much he’d been hoping she would show up.

 As their eyes met a hush seemed to fall over the room.
 Perhaps it was just his imagination.

-Katie didn’t say anything as she stood looking at him with an expectant smile on her face.
+Katie didn’t say anything as she stood looking at him with a hopeful smile on her face.
 Trevor didn’t know what to say either.
-A broad smile formed on his lips and he simply held out his arms toward her.
+A broad smile formed on his lips and he held out his arms toward her.
 David and Wesley stepped out of the way as Katie moved toward Trevor.
 As she moved into his arms and they embraced thirty years seemed to melt away.